VRamazing/Blog/_posts/2017-10-25-My-Purpose.md

 to do, I would do the shittiest job in the world.No matter what I do I am not able to change this quality and have finally surrendered to it for good.

-Creating games don't motivate me, Creating websites makes me sick, Working 9-5 makes me wanna puke.I have tried challenging myself to various challenges but it has failed to interest me.I see no point learning technologies for the sake of learning.I can enjoy it for a while but it soon gets boring.Learning technologies to create a product which would help me earn and at the same time serve someone.
+Learning technologies to create a product which would help me earn and at the same time serve someone.
-Now that's something I would love to work on.Working on open source for a month was great but I wasn't anything over there.Making a living is important.
-I can't rely on my parents forever.I thought about creating games for and making money out of it.I recreated a couple of them and didn't felt like making any more.Probably because I started focussing on creating more games instead of making a living.I should write my purpose somewhere in bold so that I never forget it. __Be a technology entrepreneur and make a living out of it__
+Now that's something I would love to work on.I should write my purpose somewhere in bold so that I never forget it. __Be a technology entrepreneur and make a living out of it__
-I have found out why money is important and how it fits in my life.I have learnt that you can be happy adn complete without money but up to an extent.Even monks need money for survival(Bhiksha).I need money to fulfill my dreams.I can't be anymore happy without achieving my dreams/my purpose/my meaning.And these things are only possible  if I make money.Money governs everything.Money is power.
+I have found out why money is important and how it fits in my life.I have learnt that you can be happy and complete without money but up to an extent.Even monks need money for survival(Bhiksha).I need money to fulfill my dreams.I can't be anymore happy without achieving my dreams/my purpose/my meaning.And these things are only possible  if I make money.Money governs everything.Money is power.
 (Not that I am a power maniac.Its just the truth.)
 I can't build a company without an equity which is basically money.I can't build a house or make a living without money, I need it.Plus its a good publicity for any entrepreneur.

 In my eyes, I have already become successful.
-I have found my purpose and it's time I pursue it relentlessly and prove it to the world that I am successful.From now on my every action and decision will be towards making money.Never thought I would say this.I have been preaching all my life to not run after money.Pragmatically cash can always be reused.
+I have found my purpose and it's time I pursue it relentlessly and prove it to the world that I am successful.From now on my every action and decision will be towards making money and be a better technology entrepreneur.
 And hence my new year resolution is to __make more money than yesterday and overall earn atlease 6 lakhs and to meet 1 new person better than me every week.__ in 2018.I know I am gonna make it.